 If you want to study a general project management master’s degree with an IT flavour, this is the postgraduate course for you.

 This course develops your project management knowledge to a high level.
-You learn how to manage projects with PRINCE2, a project management method used to manage, control and organise projects.
-You also learn about key project management issues for all disciplines like strategic project management and risk management.
+You learn how to use PRINCE2, a project management method used to manage, control and organise projects.
+You also learn about key principles of project management for a wider range of disciplines such as strategic project management and risk management.
 We also integrate essential IT management topics around e-commerce and information systems management.
 You will develop sufficient technical and interpersonal skills to make an immediate contribution to major projects at the leading edge of IT management.

 During this course you increase your intellectual ability for analysis and synthesis at the level of postgraduate research.
 You achieve this by studying research methods and undertaking a major individual project.
 The course encourages enterprise and progression towards further research, including MPhil and/or PhD.